Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

 In conventional polarization calibration tools like {\sc CASA}, all four observed visibilities between an antenna pair are written as separate equations in terms of instrumental gains and leakages.
-These equations are approximated upto first order terms in leakages and solved separately to obtain the instrumental parameters \citep[e.g.][]{Hales2017}.
+These equations are approximated up to first-order terms in leakages and solved separately to obtain the instrumental parameters \citep[e.g.][]{Hales2017}.
 In full Jones calibration, the {\it Measurement Equation} is solved as a $2\times2$ matrix equation.
 From the Eq. \ref{eq:visibility_matrix} we can write the coherence noise, $\mathrm{S}$, as,

 where $\mathrm{||.||_F}$ represents the Frobenius norm \citep{horn_johnson_1985} of the matrix, $\mathrm{V_{ij}}$ is the model visibility, $\mathrm{V_{ij}}^\prime$ the observed visibility, and $\mathrm{J_i}$ and $\mathrm{J_j}$ represent Jones matrices for antennas $\mathrm{i}$ and $\mathrm{j}$ respectively.
-Instrumental Jones matrices are estimated by minimizing $\mathrm{S}$.
-Minimization of $\mathrm{S}$ leads to the matrix generalisation of the conventional scalar calibration, which has been used in several standard interferometric software packages like CASA \citep{mcmullin2007}, AIPS \citep{Wells1985}, flagcal \citep{Flagcal2012} and classical {\it antsol} \citep{Bhatnagar2001}, where Jones matrices were replaced with a single complex number.
-The full Jones calibration was introduced by \citep{Hamaker2000,Mitchell2008} and later optimized as {\it StefCal} \citep{stefcal2014}.
-We have used the recently developed full Jones calibration software package, {\it CubiCal} \citep{cubical2018,Cubical_robust2019}, which uses complex optimization and Wirtinger derivative \citep{Wirtinger1927}.
-In brief, minimisation of $\mathrm{S}$ reduces to an analytical update rule of $\mathrm{J_i}$ in terms of $\mathrm{V_{ij},V_{ij}^\prime}$ and Jones matrices of other antennas as,
+The instrumental Jones matrices are estimated by minimizing $\mathrm{S}$.
+Minimization of $\mathrm{S}$ leads to the matrix generalization of the conventional scalar calibration, which has been used in several standard interferometric software packages like CASA \citep{mcmullin2007}, AIPS \citep{Wells1985}, flagcal \citep{Flagcal2012}, and classical {\it antsol} \citep{Bhatnagar2001}, where Jones matrices were replaced by a single complex number.
+The full Jones calibration was introduced by \citet{Hamaker2000} and \citet{Mitchell2008} and was later optimized as {\it StefCal} \citep{stefcal2014}.
+We have used the recently developed full Jones calibration software package, {\it CubiCal} \citep{cubical2018,Cubical_robust2019}, which uses complex optimization and the Wirtinger derivative \citep{Wirtinger1927}.
+In brief, minimization of $\mathrm{S}$ reduces to an analytical update rule of $\mathrm{J_i}$ in terms of $\mathrm{V_{ij},V_{ij}^\prime}$ and the Jones matrices of other antennas as,

-Jones matrices of all the antenna elements are initialized as the identity matrix. $\mathrm{J_i}$s are estimated using Equation \ref{eq:jones_update} in subsequent iterations until the absolute value of the changes in Jones terms and $\mathrm{S}$ fall below a small positive number ($\epsilon \sim 10^{-6}$) between two consecutive iterations.
+The Jones matrices of all the antenna elements are initialized as the identity matrix. $\mathrm{J_i}$s are estimated using Equation \ref{eq:jones_update} in subsequent iterations until the absolute value of the changes in the Jones terms and $\mathrm{S}$ fall below a small positive number ($\epsilon \sim 10^{-6}$) between two consecutive iterations.
 We find that solutions generally converge within $\sim$20 -- 30 iterations.